-Based on the application of DST, ethyl 4-pentenoate does not present a safety concern for skin sensitization under the current, declared levels of use.
+Based on existing data and the application of DST, ethyl 2-methyl-4-pentenoate does not present a safety concern for skin sensitization under the current, declared levels of use.

 11.1.4.1.
 Risk assessment.
-No skin sensitization studies are available for ethyl 4-pentenoate.
+No skin sensitization studies are available for ethyl 2-methyl-4-pentenoate.
 The chemical structure of this material indicates that it would not be expected to react with skin proteins directly (Roberts et al., 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
-Due to the lack of data, the reported exposure was benchmarked utilizing the non-reactive DST of 900 $\mu\text{g/cm}^2$ (Safford, 2008; Safford et al., 2011; Roberts et al., 2015; Safford et al., 2015b).
+Due to the lack of data, the reported exposure was benchmarked utilizing the non-reactive DST of 900 μg/cm2 (Safford, 2008, 2011, 2015bbib_Safford_2008bib_Safford_et_al_2011; Roberts et al., 2015bib_Safford_et_al_2015b).
 The current exposure from the 95th percentile concentration is below the DST for non-reactive materials when evaluated in all QRA categories.
-Table 1 provides the maximum acceptable concentrations for ethyl 4-pentenoate that present no appreciable risk for skin sensitization based on the non-reactive DST.
+Table 1 provides the maximum acceptable concentrations for ethyl 2-methyl-4-pentenoate that present no appreciable risk for skin sensitization based on the non-reactive DST.
 These levels represent maximum acceptable concentrations based on the DST approach.
 However, additional studies may show it could be used at higher levels.

-11.1.5.
-Phototoxicity/photoallergenicity
+$11.1.5.\ Phototoxicity/photoaller genicity$

-Based on the available UV/Vis spectra, ethyl 4-pentenoate would not be expected to present a concern for phototoxicity or photoallergenicity.
+Based on the available UV/Vis spectra, ethyl 2-methyl-4-pentenoate would not be expected to present a concern for phototoxicity or photoallergenicity.